zapta/ble_stepper_motor_analyzer/README.md

 1. Install Visual Studio Code (VSC).
 2. In Visual Studio Code, enable the <i>platformio</i> extension.
 3. Download or clone this git repository on your computer.
-4. In VSC, select <i>File | Open Folder</i> and select the 'firmware' directory.
+4. In VSC, select <i>File | Open Folder</i> and select the 'platformio' directory.
 5. Connect a device to your computer using a USB cable.
-This will create a serial port on your compute.
+This will create a serial port on your computer.
 6. Click on the platformio <i>Upload</i> icon at the bottom of the screen (right arrow icon) and platformio will automatically install all the dependencies, build the project, and upload it to your device via the serial port.
 7. For more information on how to use platformio, check http://platformio.org.

 > **_NOTE:_**  For optional hardware debugging (breakpoints, single step, etc), you will need an Espressif ESP-Prog Development Board, and to solder on your device a 10 pins JTAG connector.

-> **_NOTE:_** It's OK to connect a stepper motor to the device while you develope code since the stepper signals are galvanically isolated from the USB interface.
+> **_NOTE:_** It's OK to connect a stepper motor to the device while you develope code since the stepper signals are galvanically isolated from the USB interface and from your computer.

-> **_NOTE:_** It is recommended to not connect VIN and the USB connectors to the device at the same time to avoid ground loop, in case both the VIN power supply and your computer are grounded independently.
+> **_NOTE:_** It is recommended to not connect VIN and the USB connectors at the same time to avoid ground loop, in case both the Vin power supply and your computer are grounded independently.

-## App development
+## Analyzer App development

-The Analyzer's Python app is stored in the 'app' directory.
-It's available as source code so can be modified like any other Python program.
-The app is based on Bleak (BLE client) PyQtGraph (a graphing library) and uses asyncio to satisfy Bleak's requirements.
-The list of requires modules is available in requirements.txt and can be installed using the command
+The Analyzer's Python app is stored in the 'python/analyzer' directory and uses a library at python/common.
+The app is based on Bleak (BLE client) PyQtGraph (a graphing library) and uses asyncio for non blocking background operation.
+The list of requires python modules is in requirements.txt and they can be installed using the command

 ```
 pip install -r requirements.txt